 There are many reasons you might not be able to leave the house to attend a meeting, including child care, anxiety or circumstances beyond your control.
 That doesn’t prevent you from being in a position to seek help, though, as virtual meetings are rapidly growing in popularity.

-Alcoholics Anonymous and similar groups are providing online meetings that are free for anyone to attend.
+Alcoholics Anonymous and similar groups are providing online addiction treatment meetings that are free for anyone to attend.
 All you need is a Wi-Fi connection and a video conferencing tool like Zoom.

 Tips and Tricks for Overcoming Loneliness